-Historican says that when detectives pe rectified interviews with her, "they would that the tape off, and sell me, No. that's not how it happened, Victoria.
-You come up with something better.
+Butcheson says that when detectives

+bided interviews with her, "they

+with the tape off, and tell me.
+No,

+that's not how it happened, Victoria.
+You

+come up with something better."

 She says she believed their threat to implicate her in the murders if she did not agree to lie on the stand.